snoopdave/usergrid-ember/README.md

 How to build and run Usergrid-Ember
 ---
 1. Run `./build.sh` to download dependencies, uglify and concatenate them into build/all-deps.js and build/all-deps.css.
-2. Run `grunt web-server` to launch in a simple web server, then browse to [http://localhost:8080/index.html](http://localhost:8080/index.html) to see the app in action
+2. Run `grunt connect` to launch in a simple web server, then browse to [http://localhost:8080/index.html](http://localhost:8080/index.html) to see the app in action

 Other notes